Shijiazhuang: Tang dynasty

 With the reorganization of local government in the early period of the Tang dynasty (618–907), Hengshan county was abolished, and it was reestablished as a prefecture.
 It was renamed as Zhen Prefecture due to a naming taboo with Emperor Muzong of Tang, whose personal name was Li Heng.

 Yuan and Song dynasties

-Zhending was a giant city in the area, now Zhengding county, where was destination of migration from Yuan dynasty people and central area of preceding Northern Song dynasty people, particularly in Kaifeng and Zhengzhou etc.
+Zhending was a giant city in the area, now Zhengding county, where was destination of migration from Yuan dynasty people and central area of preceding Northern Song dynasty people, particularly in Kaifeng and Zhengzhou etc. Marco Polo has glanced the city and noted it in his book.

 Ming and Qing dynasties

 The name "Shijiazhuang" was first mentioned in 1535 on a stele of a local temple.
 Shijiazhuang was then little more than a local market town, subordinated to the flourishing city of Zhengding a few miles to the north.

 Republican era

 The growth of Shijiazhuang into one of China's major cities began in 1905, when the Beijing–Wuhan (Hankou) railway reached the area, stimulating trade and encouraging local farmers to grow cash crops.
 Two years later the town became the junction for the new Shitai line, running from Shijiazhuang to Taiyuan, Shanxi.
 The connection transformed the town from a local collecting center and market into a communications center of national importance on the main route from Beijing and Tianjin to Shanxi, and later, when the railway from Taiyuan was extended to the southwest, to Shaanxi as well.
 The city also became the center of an extensive road network.

-Pre-World War II Shijiazhuang was a large railway town as well as a commercial and collecting center for Shanxi and regions farther west and for agricultural produce of the North China Plain, particularly grain, tobacco, and cotton.
-By 1935 it had far outstripped Zhengding as an economic center.
+Pre-World War II, Shijiazhuang was a large railway town as well as a commercial and collecting center for Shanxi and regions farther west and for agricultural produce of the North China Plain, particularly grain, tobacco, and cotton.
+By 1935, it had far outstripped Zhengding as an economic center.
 At the end of World War II the character of the city changed when it took on an administrative role as the preeminent city in western Hebei, and developed into an industrial city.
 Some industries, such as match manufacturing, tobacco processing, and glassmaking, had already been established before the war.
 By 1941, Shide railway line was constructed between Shijiazhuang and Dezhou, Shandong in the war occupied period, operated by North China Transportation Company.

 On November 12, 1947, the city was captured by Communist forces.
 Xibaipo, a village about 90 km from downtown Shijiazhuang, in Pingshan County was the location of the Central Committee of the Chinese Communist Party and the headquarters of the People's Liberation Army during the decisive stages of the Chinese Civil War between May 26, 1948, and March 23, 1949, at which point they were moved to Beijing.
 Today, the area is a memorial site.